stephanenicolas/task-output-cache-demos/samples/02-use-hazelcast-backend/README.md

 This scenario demonstrates the use of a cache backend service.
 The first part of the scenario demonstrates using the backend service locally.
 The second part shows how it works when the backend is accessed from builds running on different hosts.

 We are going to use a [Hazelcast](http://hazelcast.org) node as the cache backend.
-An [init-script plugin](https://docs.gradle.org/current/userguide/init_scripts.html#N14C1D) implements the connection between the Gradle build tool and the Hazelcast node.
-This init-script plugin is not part of the Gradle distribution, but is a standalone plugin that lives in the [`gradle-hazelcast-plugin` repository](https://github.com/gradle/gradle-hazelcast-plugin).
+An [settings](https://docs.gradle.org/current/dsl/org.gradle.api.initialization.Settings.html) implements the connection between the Gradle build tool and the Hazelcast node.
+This plugin is not part of the Gradle distribution, but is a standalone plugin that lives in the [`gradle-hazelcast-plugin` repository](https://github.com/gradle/gradle-hazelcast-plugin).
 It also serves as the reference implementation for Gradle cache backend support.
-Plugins supporting other backends (like Redis, Varnish etc.) can be created in a similar way by implementing the `TaskOutputCacheFactory` interface like [it is done in the Hazelcast plugin](https://github.com/gradle/gradle-hazelcast-plugin/blob/6f1c5ab64e6d9cad2a15fda26d994e4e07d9a51c/src/main/java/org/gradle/cache/tasks/hazelcast/HazelcastPlugin.java).
+Plugins supporting other backends (like Redis, Varnish etc.) can be created in a similar way by implementing the `BuildCacheServiceFactory` interface like [it is done in the Hazelcast plugin](https://github.com/gradle/gradle-hazelcast-plugin/blob/0.6/src/main/java/org/gradle/caching/hazelcast/HazelcastPlugin.java).

 Hazelcast itself is an in-memory data store, so it will only keep track of the cached data as long as the Hazelcast node itself is running.
 This makes it easy to discard the cached data when needed by restarting the node.
 Hazelcast can work as a distributed cache with nodes talking to each other.
 For this scenario, we are going to create a centralized cache service with a single standalone node. **NOTE:** This sample is fine for simple testing, but the Hazelcast node will drop data when it reaches capacity.
 For real world usage, the local cache, a distributed Hazelcast system or the HTTP backed cache are better solutions.